Principles of opportunity management

 The KION Group’s medium- to long-term strategic opportunities in the Supply Chain Solutions segment arise, in particular, from:

 - further expansion of the KION Group’s position in the market for intralogistics solutions by focusing on fast-growing market segments with a balanced portfolio of short-term and long-term projects

 - continual development of intelligent and networked automation solutions, incorporating software, robotics, and technological applications

 - ongoing development of a high-margin, lifecycle-oriented service approach

 Business-performance opportunities arise firstly from ongoing activities to modernize and streamline the KION Group’s production facilities and from the worldwide integration of the production network.
 By investing in new locations and expanding existing ones, products can be assembled nearer to the markets in which they are to be sold, economies of scale can be achieved across the Group, and synergies can be leveraged.
 Secondly, activities are carried out under the KION 2027 strategy aimed at improving operational excellence in logistics, technology & product development, and production and at lowering material and quality costs, for example by reducing the complexity of the product range.

 The following may lead to an increase in profitability:

 - Activities to improve operational excellence and lower costs may help the KION Group to achieve future growth with a disproportionately small rise in costs.
-For example, implementation of the capacity and structural program may have a significant positive influence on the cost structure, resulting in long-term improvements in competitiveness.
+For example, the further implementation of the capacity and structural program may have a significant positive influence on the cost structure, resulting in long-term improvements in competitiveness.
 Efficiency enhancements in administrative departments also have a role to play.

 - Ongoing efficiency increases in the production network, including through the integration of additional sites, automation projects, and the relocation of production, may boost sales and improve the gross margin.

 - Effective use and centralized coordination of global development capacities may create synergies and economies of scale.